⭐ 174 Five-Star Reviews · Serving Los Angeles, San Diego & Riverside

 How much does solar cost in California?

 California solar costs range from $2.90 to $3.50 per watt before incentives, depending on installer, equipment, and county.
-A 7–8 kW system runs $20,300–$28,000 before the 30% federal ITC, and $14,200–$19,600 after.
-Adding a 10 kWh battery adds $8,000–$12,000 before incentives. $0 down financing is available — most California homeowners pay less for their solar loan than their current utility bill.
+A 7–8 kW system runs $20,300–$28,000 — the 30% federal credit ended Dec 31, 2025, so there's no further reduction for a cash or loan purchase.
+Adding a 10 kWh battery adds $8,000–$12,000 before SGIP rebates. $0 down financing is available — most California homeowners pay less for their solar loan than their current utility bill.

 Do I need battery storage with solar panels in California?